Shmuma/ml_tools/doc/xgb_tune.md

 <a name="idea"/>
 ## Idea, briefly

-XGBoost has about 8 parameters which influence final result.
-Even with modest grid search of 5 values per parameter we're facing with more than 390 thousands combinations.
-Assuming we'll be able to check one combination per minute (not very realistic assumption for large problems), it will take about 9 months.
+XGBoost has about 8 parameters influencing the final result.
+Even with a modest grid search of 5 values per parameter we're facing with more than 390 thousands combinations.
+Assuming we're be able to check one combination per minute (not very realistic assumption for large problems), it will take about 9 months to check them all.
 We can try to use random search instead of brute force, but it adds large degree of uncertanty to the process.

-Idea proposed in article is to do sequential optimisation of sets of parameters, step-by-step.
-On first steps we tune options responsible for tree structure (max depth, child_weight) and tune booster options on subsequent steps.
+The idea proposed in the article is doing sequential optimisation of sets of parameters, step-by-step.
+First, we tune options responsible for structure of trees (max depth, child_weight) and tune booster options on subsequent steps.

-To further improve speed of tuning, we do rough-tuning of paremeters first, and perform fine-tuning using denser intervals on second step.
+For further improving the speed of tuning, we split grid search of every step on two stages: rough and fine, as most of parameters are integer.

 <a name="steps"/>
 ## Steps and tuned options

 Xgb_tune does the following steps:
-* Find rough *learning_rate* value which converges in reasonable amount of steps.
-On this step we're trying to find such learning rate with which steps count before overfitting is more than 50 but less than 200.
+* Finding approximate *learning_rate* value giving us convergence in reasonable amount of steps (between 50 and 200).
-* Tune *max_depth* and *min_child_weight*
+* Tuning *max_depth* and *min_child_weight*
-* Tune *gamma*
+* Tuning *gamma*
-* Tune *subsample* and *colsample_bytree* options
+* Tuning *subsample* and *colsample_bytree* options
 * Finally, ture regularisation parameters *alpha* and *lambda*

-All parameters first tuned with rough steps and after that fine-tuned using finer intervals.
-For example, *max_depth* first tried with values [2, 4, 6, 8, 10, 12, 14, 16] and after finding optimal value, we do checking of odd values around this optimum.
+All the parameters first tuned with rough steps and after that fine-tuned using finer intervals.
+For example, *max_depth* is first grid-searched with values [2, 4, 6, 8, 10, 12, 14, 16] and after finding optimal value, we do checking of odd values around this optimum.